Barnstaple: Transport

-National Express has coach services to London, Heathrow Airport, Taunton, Bristol and Birmingham.

 The nearest airport is Exeter Airport.

 Railway

 Barnstaple railway station is the terminus of a branch line from Exeter known as the Tarka Line after a local connection with Tarka the Otter.
 The station is near the end of the Long Bridge, on the opposite bank of the Taw to the town centre.
 Several other stations closed with the publication of the Reshaping of British Railways (the Beeching Axe) report in the 1960s.
 The surviving one had been opened on 1 August 1854 by the North Devon Railway (later the London and South Western Railway), although a service had operated from Fremington since 1848 for goods traffic only.
 The station became "Barnstaple Junction" on 20 July 1874, when the railway opened the branch line to Ilfracombe, reverting to plain "Barnstaple" when this was closed on 5 October 1970.
 It is now a terminus and much reduced in size, as part of the site has been used for the Barnstaple Western Bypass.

 The Ilfracombe branch line brought the railway across the river into the town centre.
 Barnstaple Quay was situated close by the Castle Mound.
 It closed in 1898 in favour of a nearby Barnstaple Town station at North Walk, which was also the terminus of the narrow-gauge Lynton and Barnstaple Railway, until that closed in 1935.
 The narrow-gauge line's main operating centre was at nearby Pilton.

 A separate Barnstaple station, renamed Barnstaple (Victoria Road) in 1949, was opened to the east of the town in 1873 as the terminus of the Devon and Somerset Railway and later part of the Great Western Railway.
 A junction was provided to allow trains access to Barnstaple Junction and these ran through to Ilfracombe.
 It was closed in 1970.